-In this context, we will analyze here how the spatial distribution of neutral variation in a patchy landscape is affected by the following factors: (i) environmental factors, especially local ones, (ii) invasion dynamics, and (iii) traits, especially mating systems. (i) Variation in population size, as well as extinction / colonization dynamics, may affect the strength of both genetic drift and gene flow, and therefore genetic variation (Barton & Whitlock, 1997; Hanski & Gaggiotti, 2004).
+In this context, we will analyze here how the spatial distribution of neutral variation in a patchy landscape is affected by the following factors: (i) environmental factors, especially local ones, (ii) traits, especially mating systems, and (iii) invasion dynamics. (i) Variation in population size, as well as extinction / colonization dynamics, may affect the strength of both genetic drift and gene flow, and therefore genetic variation (Barton & Whitlock, 1997; Hanski & Gaggiotti, 2004).
 Both processes may depend on environmental variables and their temporal variation (Hanski & Gaggiotti, 2004; Lamy et al., 2013a).
 The role of local factors is increasingly accounted for in analyses of population genetic structure (e.g., Foll & Gaggiotti, 2006; Frichot, Mathieu, Trouillon, Bouchard, & François, 2014).
 An example of local factor is site size, which affects both population demography and migration (large sites can harbor larger populations and are larger targets for migrants).
 At larger scale, the connectivity of local sites to the whole network impacts gene flow and colonization.
-Connectivity can be evaluated based on local features of accessibility, but also through some form of geographic distance, possibly taking into account landscape elements modulating dispersal (Barton & Whitlock, 1997; Rousset, 1997; Balkenhol, Cushman, Storfer, & Waits, 2015; Manel & Holderegger, 2013). (ii) Extinction and colonization may also occur at metapopulation scale in situations of regional invasion or extinction, both leaving traces in the distribution of genetic variability.
-For example, invasion is often associated with founder effect and variation loss at invasion front (Roman & Darling, 2007; Pannell, 2015), with increased frequencies of some alleles through genetic drift (Excoffier & Ray, 2008). (iii) Mating systems can vary widely among species, even closely related ones, or even within species, which affects the distribution of genetic variability, as they interact in a complex manner with both environmental factors and demography (see e.g. Charlesworth & Charlesworth, 2010).
-Self-fertilization is a striking example, on one hand decreasing the effective population size, and thus modulating the impact of demography on genetic diversity and population structure (see Charlesworth, 2003; Jarne, 1995).
-On the other hand, it may affect population demography itself (Abu Awad & Billiard, 2017), and increased selfing rates may be a way to cope with lack of partners / pollinators, protecting from local extinction and giving an advantage in colonizing situations (Jarne, 1995; Pannell, 2015).
-Other specific traits might be considered, such as the capacity to withstand bad conditions (e.g., escaping dryness through aestivation or seed banks), modulating the extinction dynamics (Lamy et al., 2013a; Fréville et al., 2013).
+Connectivity can be evaluated based on local features of accessibility, but also through some form of geographic distance, possibly taking into account landscape elements modulating dispersal (Barton & Whitlock, 1997; Rousset, 1997; Balkenhol, Cushman, Storfer, & Waits, 2015; Manel & Holderegger, 2013). (ii) Mating systems can vary widely among species, even closely related ones, or even within species, which affects the distribution of genetic variability, as they interact in a complex manner with both environmental factors and demography (see e.g. Charlesworth & Charlesworth, 2010).
+Self-fertilization is a striking example.
+On the one hand, it decreases the effective population size, and thus modulates the impact of demography on genetic diversity and population structure (see Charlesworth, 2003; Jarne, 1995).
+On the other hand, it may affect population demography itself (Abu Awad & Billiard, 2017), and increased selfing rates may be a way to cope with lack of mates / pollinators, protecting from local extinction and giving an advantage in colonizing situations (Jarne, 1995; Pannell, 2015).
+Other specific traits might be considered, such as the capacity to withstand poor conditions (e.g., escaping dryness through aestivation or seed banks), modulating the extinction dynamics (Lamy et al., 2013a; Fréville et al., 2013). (iii) Extinction and colonization may also occur at metapopulation scale in situations of regional invasion or extinction, both leaving traces in the distribution of genetic variability.
+For example, invasion is often associated with founder effect and variation loss at invasion front (Roman & Darling, 2007; Pannell, 2015), with increased frequencies of some alleles through genetic drift (Excoffier & Ray, 2008).